 These balance exercises can be done anytime, practically anywhere.
 All you need is a small space and comfortable clothing.

-Practising standing on one leg at a time is a simple and easy starting point for developing balance.
+Practicing standing on one leg at a time is a simple and easy starting point for developing balance.
 It strengthens the muscles in the supporting leg, without feeling too intense for beginners.

 No living space is too cramped to prevent effectively marching on the spot.
 Doing this regularly will improve balance and knee mobility, which is crucial for getting around easily.